 NOBU is about former karate world champion and Japanese immigrant Nobuaki Konno (1953).
 In this short film, his daughter and fashion designer, Lisa Konno, askes him about cultural differences, love, friendship and solitude whilst he wears a collection she made inspired by him.

 NOBU arose from conversations about engagement in art.

 Lisa and I were surprised about how social involvement in stories is almost automatically linked to melancholy.
 In addition, fashion films often have a tendency not to tell a single story at all, but rather to be a collection of moving images; often with young models looking angrily in the camera.

 With NOBU we tried to thematize integration without losing the light-footed tone that fits our main character.

 Furthermore my aim was to make an other unusual combination:

 I wanted to capture the complexity of migration in a portrait of a migrant who has never experienced migration as complex.

 NOBU premiered in october 2018 on the Dutch Design Week and was on screen in Foam during their Structures of Identity exhibition.
 Tropenmuseum Amsterdam showed NOBU at Museumnacht, as well as during the Cool Japan Week.
-NOBU was nominated for best documentary at the Eindhovens Film Festival, got a special mention at Assen International Film Festival and Eindhovens Film Festival.
-It won the Audiance Award at Rialto for Short.
-In March 2019 NOBU will be shown continiously for six months in the recently opened museum for modern art Villa Mondriaan.
-NOBU will have it’s international premiere at Flatpack Festival, where it is also nominated for Best Short Film.
+NOBU was nominated for best documentary at Flatpack Festival Birmigham, Lille International Film Festival and Eindhovens Film Festival.
+It won the Audiance Award at Rialto for Short and Rotterdams Open Doek Film Festival.
+NOBU will have it’s Japanese premiere at Sapporo Film Festival.